 Roman Marble Head of Hadrian

-An ancient Roman small marble portrait head of the emperor Hadrian, who reigned 117 -138 AD.
+An ancient Roman small marble portrait head of the emperor Hadrian, who reigned from 117 to 138 AD.
 He is depicted with characteristic beard and curled locks of hair.

 The arrangement of the locks of hair around the face reproduces one of Hadrian s portrait types in particular, the so-called "Rolllockentypus" (in German - "Rolling locks type").
 A characteristic of the Rolllockentypus is that the ends of hair locks framing the face curl upwards on the left side of the face, but downwards on the right side.
 In this portrait, the scheme of the type is somewhat simplified by the sculptor, due to the small scale.